 What Is Caller ID?

-Caller ID is a phone feature that provides the name and number of a calling party, if available.
-Caller ID technically only supplies the phone number of the calling party, but its usage as a term has effectively made it synonymous with the calling name, too.
-The name of the calling party is actually provided by a service called CNAM.
+Caller ID provides the name and number of a calling party, if available.
+Technically, Caller ID only supplies the phone number of the calling party, but the term has become synonymous with the caller name ID.
+The name of the calling party is actually provided by a caller name delivery service known as CNAM.

 How Does Caller ID Work?